zkat/protoduck/README.md

 protocols](http://clojure.org/reference/protocols) but on any number of types across all arguments of the individual functions.

+`protocols` is built on top of [`genfun`](npm.im/genfun), a fast, prototype-based multimethod library, but this is mostly all behind the scenes.

+On top of providing a nice, clear interface for defining interfaces, this module makes the best effort to verify both protocols and implementations and tries to provide clear, useful errors for common mistakes.

 ## Install

 `$ npm install @zkat/protocols`